-The CAP1203 includes Multiple Pattern Touch recognition that allows the user to select a specific set of buttons to be touched simultaneously.
+The CAP1293 includes Multiple Pattern Touch recognition that allows the user to select a specific set of buttons to be touched simultaneously.
 If this pattern is detected, a status bit is set and an interrupt is generated.

-The CAP1203 has Active and Standby states, each with its own sensor input configuration controls.
-Power consumption in the Standby state is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time.
-Deep Sleep is the lowest power state available, drawing $5\mu A$ (typical) of current.
+The CAP1293 has Active and Standby states, each with its own sensor input configuration controls.
+The Combo state allows a combination of sensor input controls to be used which enables one or more sensor inputs to operate as buttons while another sensor input is operating as a proximity detector.
+Power consumption in the Standby and Combo states is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time.
+Deep Sleep is the lowest power state available, drawing 5μA (typical) of current.
 In this state, no sensor inputs are active, and communications will wake the device.